raspberrypilearning/infrared-bird-box/README.md

 11. Boot up, log in as usual and then start the video preview with `raspivid -t 0`.
 With the roof closed you should be able to see the inside of the bird box in a kind of black and white greyscale.
 This is the infra red illumination working, you should even be able to cover the hole and still see the inside.
 It will look similar to the picture below but will be slightly more zoomed in.
 This image was taken using the `raspistill` command and not `raspivid`.
 If you can't see anything at all then it's likely the infrared LED is not wired up correctly, double check the wiring and the polarity of the anode and cathode.

     ![image](./images/watch.jpg "A watch inside the bird box under IR light")
 12. It is now helpful to put an object with some black-on-white text into the bird box to verify the focus, a watch or a business card is quite good for this.
 Ensure that the text is in focus and readable, adjust the camera focus again as necessary before continuing.
+Remember to compensate for nest height.

 ###Advice